SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 ![4-74](https://user-images.githubusercontent.com/92877810/138519438-1f3f3a51-568f-4ecf-a322-525d31e1895c.png)

-👉We want to upload a company logo from local files to our story.
+🚩We want to upload a company logo from local files to our story.
 For best performance, it is recommended to use vector images.

 114. Click **Upload** in the Builder Panel